Schindler's List: Original Motion Picture Soundtrack

 Varèse Sarabande

-Regular U.S. release, but difficult to find in stores.
+Regular U.S. release, but difficult to find after a few years.

 None.